 • Coaching your child to increasingly manage their ADHD symptoms for themselves as they grow older

-Additional topics that may be covered in the group sessions (time-dependent) include:
+Additional topics that may be covered in the workshop sessions (time-dependent) include:

 • Coping with any grief and adjustment to your child's diagnosis, or with any strain experienced in family life